lucas-albers-lz4/vatsentinel/README.md

 Available settings:
 - **Eject when reaching childhood (age 3)**: Automatically eject pawns at 3 years of age
+- **Eject at growth moment (age 7)**: Automatically eject pawns at 7 years of age (growth moment)
 - **Eject when reaching adolescence (age 13)**: Automatically eject pawns at 13 years of age
-- **Eject when reaching adulthood (age 18)**: Automatically eject pawns at 18 years of age
+- **Eject after 1 day in vat (development/testing only)**: Time-based ejection for testing (defaults to off)

 Multiple thresholds can be enabled simultaneously; the mod will eject at the earliest enabled threshold.
+Settings changes take effect immediately and will recalculate ejection schedules for all tracked pawns.

 ### How It Works

-1. When a pawn is placed in a growth vat, Vat Sentinel registers the pawn and records the entry time
+1. When a pawn is placed in a growth vat, Vat Sentinel registers the pawn and records the entry time and entry age
-2. The mod continuously monitors the pawn's biological age during each game tick
+2. The mod evaluates ejection schedules hourly (every 2,500 ticks) to check if thresholds are met
 3. When a configured age threshold is reached, the mod attempts to eject the pawn
 4. Success or failure notifications are displayed to the player
 5. If ejection fails (e.g., vat is blocked), the mod schedules a retry
+6. Settings changes take effect immediately and recalculate schedules for all tracked pawns

 ## Architecture